How Long Do Speakers Last?

 Like with moisture, having a speaker in climates that are too hot or too cold can be absolutely detrimental to the longevity of the speaker.

-When it’s too hot, you run the risk of melting the voice coil, adhesive around the speaker, and the internal wiring in general.
-When it’s too cold, you run the risk of things becoming to brittle and breaking, so just be aware of this when deciding to place your speaker.
+When it’s too hot, you run the risk of melting the insides of the driver and even wiring.
+When it’s too cold though, you run the risk of things becoming to brittle and breaking, so just be aware of this when deciding to place your speaker.

 ~The Materials They’re Made Of